yunpengn/BubbleHero/README.md

         - I expect they will not snap to the standard cells.
 Instead, they will stop immediately after they touch any other bubbles.
         - I expect they are also normal color bubbles.
 They can also be removed when forming a connected same-color group of at least 3.
         - I expect any later launched bubbles which touch it will also become non-snapping.
+    - Test scores:
+        - For each removed bubble, I expect a tiny white-color label to show the number of points added.
+        - Same-color - 5 points, star - 10 points, lightning - 12 points, bomb - 15 points, falling - 8 points.
+    - Test timer:
+        - When the time left > 1min, I expect the text color to be white.
+        - When 0.5min < the time left < 1min, I expect the text color to be yellow.
+        - When the time left < 0.5min, I expect the text color to be red.
+        - I expect the text to be updated per second.
+        - I expect the timer to stop after reaching 0 and the game view screen to be shown.
+    - Test next two bubbles:
+        - I expect the next two bubbles to be shown on the bottom right of the screen.
+        - I expect the next second bubble to be a bit smaller than the next bubble.
+- Test game win screen
+    - I expect the win screen to be shown over the game play screen.
+Its background should be transparent such that the game play screen still can be seen, albeit cannot launch bubbles anymore.
+    - I expect the level name and total score to be shown correctly.
 - Test settings screen
     - I expect the background music checkbox to be initially checked and the background music is playing.
     - When clicking on the checkbox, I expect the checkbox to be unchecked and the music pauses.